 It sounds crazy, but it was not an easy decision to follow truth, rather than money, friendships, or family.
-But, we have done that.
-Probably it is not appreciated by very many people, but you did it.
+But we have done that.
+It is probably not appreciated by very many people that you did it, but you did it.

 Luke 12:31 But seek the kingdom of God, and all these things shall be added to you.

-Now in the context, He is talking about material things.
-But, if you will reflect back on what the apostle Paul wrote in Philippians 3, he said that even though you do not fully understand, God will even reveal that unto you.
+In the context, He is talking about material things.
+But if you will reflect back on what the apostle Paul wrote in Philippians 3, he said that even though you do not fully understand, God will even reveal that unto you.